mtorpey/journey/final.md

 Stick the following labels to your Rules Sheet:
 > At the beginning of each game, each player chooses a character, clockwise starting with the player to the left of the dealer (do this after home cities are determined, but before other destinations are distributed).
 This character determines your special abilities and piece colour for the game.

 > If you have more players than usual, you may need to create a new character.
-If it is your turn to choose a character, but all Character Sheets have already been chosen, take an unused Character Sheet from the box, give it a name, and take Special Abilities equal to the number on each other character, plus one.
-Choose one card to return to the deck, and stick the rest to the new Character Sheet.
+If it is your turn to choose a character, but there are no Character Sheets left, take an unused Character Sheet from the box, give it a name, and take Special Abilities equal to the number on each other character, plus one.
+Choose one ability to return to the deck, and stick the rest to the new Character Sheet.

 > At the end of each _even-numbered_ game, draw and reveal a number of Special Ability cards equal to the number of players in the game.
 Each player chooses one and sticks it to their Character Sheet.

-> The order is determined by how many destination cards remain in the players' hand, starting with the player with the most cards and finishing with the player that has won the game and therefore has zero.
+> The order of choosing is determined by how many destination cards remain in the players' hand, starting with the player with the most cards and finishing with the player that has won the game and therefore has zero.

 > If some players have the same number, priority goes to the player whose home is furthest north.
 Any unused characters for this game get an extra Special Ability from the deck at random.